amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 66.md

 They are standing at the top of a large stone temple.
 As they make their way through the temple, they find all different kinds of imagery depicting the Fracture, the Dissension, the Scourge, even the Age of Dragons.
 Walking through the temple feels like walking through history.

 Eventually they find themselves in a large chapel with draconic imagery.
 There is a secret door behind the altar in this chapel that leads underground.
 After following a dark, winding path, some parts blocked by sand.
 They find themselves inside a massive underground cavern.
-In the center of the cavern
+In the center of the cavern the see the remains of an adult dragon (Vestryl).
+On the front of the dragons chest, the Shield is attach to the ri